 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

-Before the advent of technology, almost all of the accounting activities were managed manually, and it was the same to manage inventory levels as well.
+Before the advent of technology, almost all accounting activities were managed manually, and it was the same to manage inventory levels.
 To track inventory manually, items would be counted manually, which obviously was prone to errors.
 Although a lot of businesses have shifted towards automation, still there are a set of small businesses that carry low levels of inventory and so they stick to using the manual method of tracking inventory.
-Typically, the process starts from an employee scanning through a checklist of the items, count each one of them, note down the results and enter the data in a spreadsheet.
+Typically, the process starts with an employee scanning through a checklist of the items, counting each one of them, noting down the results, and entering the data in a spreadsheet.
 Now this crucial information, without being cross-checked by an automated system is used to take all the inventory-related decisions.

 The periodic inventory management system is a perfect bridge between manual and perpetual inventory systems.
-This method of tracking inventory gives room to employees to adopt both the methods as per their convenience.
-When using a periodic inventory management system, you take physical counts of your inventory only periodically, which could be; monthly, weekly, yearly, depending on your business.
+This method of tracking inventory gives room for employees to adopt both methods at their convenience.
+When using a periodic inventory management system, you take physical counts of your inventory only periodically, which could be; monthly, weekly, or yearly, depending on your business.
 This system works well for businesses that maintain lower inventory levels and only stock a limited number of sellable products.

 This inventory management system is the best proven method to keep a close track of your inventory without any errors.
 A perpetual inventory management system tracks cost and stock levels on a transaction-by-transaction basis, perpetually updating costs associated with each item at every phase in the product life cycle.
-This system uses digital technology to track inventory real-time and updating purchases and returns transactions on a regular basis, accurately.
-With a perpetual inventory system in place, you can easily identify the slow-moving stocks, storage locations of various stock items, maintain optimum reorder levels so that you are never understocked or overstocked.
+This system uses digital technology to track inventory in real-time and update purchases and return transactions on a regular basis, accurately.
+With a perpetual inventory system in place, you can easily identify the slow-moving stocks, and storage locations of various stock items, and maintain optimum reorder levels so that you are never understocked or overstocked.

-With a perpetual system in place, business owners will be able to take timely and accurate decisions which are crucial to their business’ growth and profitability.
+With a perpetual system in place, business owners will be able to make timely and accurate decisions that are crucial to their business growth and profitability.
 Having more accurate tracking of inventory levels also provides a better way of monitoring problems such as theft.

 Want to know more about TallyPrime’s inventory management features and how they will benefit your business?
 Take a free trial right away and be amazed!